1. What is the different between Workgroup and Domain? Domain Server has Centralized Control Where else Workgroup has no Centralized Control

 Start Of Authority (SOA) Records indicate that Name Server is authoritative server for the domain.

-38. What command is used to clear DNS cache in client PC?
+38. What command is used to clear DNS cache in client

 Ipconfig /flushdns